mitchlloyd/ember-islands/README.md

 refactor your jQuery soup.

-This addon is for those times when you can't convince yourself or someone else to create an Ember app from the start of when you're trying to introduce Ember into an existing server-rendered application.
+This addon is for those times when you can't convince yourself or someone else to create an Ember app from the start or when you're trying to introduce Ember into an existing server-rendered application.
 You can start with components and later back into features like the Router if you'd like.